core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Target Attributes Registry ## {#iana-target-attributes}

 IANA is asked to register the following entries in the "Target Attributes" registry within the "CoRE Parameters" registry group, as per {{I-D.ietf-core-target-attr}}.
-For all entries, the Change Controller is IESG, and the reference is \[RFC-XXXX].
+For all entries, the Change Controller is IETF, and the reference is \[RFC-XXXX].

 | Attribute Name: | Brief Description:                                                 |
 | ed-i            | Hint: support for the EDHOC Initiator role                         |